Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Introduction

+We restrict our scope to configuration mechanisms whose artifacts are consumed by agentic tools and are repository-versioned.

-With this paper, we provide the following \textbf{contributions:} (1) We systematically documented eight configuration mechanisms: \textsc{Context Files}, \textsc{Skills}, \textsc{Subagents}, \textsc{Commands}, \textsc{Rules}, \textsc{Settings}, \textsc{Hooks}, and \textsc{MCP} servers.
-We identified these from the documentation of Claude Code, GitHub Copilot, Cursor CLI, Gemini CLI and Codex CLI.
+\looseness=-1 With this paper, we provide the following \textbf{contributions:} (1) We systematically document eight configuration mechanisms: \textsc{Context Files}, \textsc{Skills}, \textsc{Subagents}, \textsc{Commands}, \textsc{Rules}, \textsc{Settings}, \textsc{Hooks}, and \textsc{MCP} servers.
+We identified these from the documentation of Claude Code, GitHub Copilot, Cursor CLI, Gemini CLI, and Codex CLI.
 Some mechanisms are available in all tools; others are specific to particular tools.
-(2) We analyzed the adoption of these configuration mechanisms in 2,926 GitHub repositories. \textsc{Context Files} (Markdown files that provide contextual project information) dominated and are often the sole configuration mechanism.
+(2) We analyzed the adoption of these configuration mechanisms in 2,853 GitHub repositories. \textsc{Context Files} (Markdown files that provide contextual project information) dominated and are often the sole configuration mechanism.
 Claude Code users apply the broadest range of configuration mechanisms.
-(3) We analyzed the adoption of \textsc{Context Files}, \textsc{Skills} (bundles of information and tools), and \textsc{Subagents} (specialized agents with their own model context), in more detail.
-Three \textsc{Context File} formats showed the most dynamic development, with \texttt{AGENTS.md} emerging as a standard.
+(3) We analyzed the adoption of \textsc{Context Files}, \textsc{Skills}, and \textsc{Subagents} in more detail.
+Three \textsc{Context File} formats showed the most dynamic development, with \texttt{AGENTS.\allowbreak{}md} emerging as a standard.
 Although \textsc{Skills} and \textsc{Subagents} can be defined for a wide range of purposes, most repositories that adopt them define only one or two artifacts.
-Moreover, \textsc{Skills} primarily rely on static resources rather than executable scripts to extend tool and agent behaviour.
+Moreover, to extend agent behavior, \textsc{Skills} primarily rely on static resources rather than executable scripts.